Hydroxychloroquine (Plaquenil)

 Side Effects

 In rare cases, hydroxychloroquine can cause visual changes or loss of vision.
-Such vision problems are more likely to occur in individuals taking high doses for many years, in individuals 60 years or older, those with significant kidney or liver disease, and those with underlying retinal disease.
-At the recommended dose, development of visual problems due to the medication is rare.
+Such problems are more likely to occur in individuals taking high doses for many years, in individuals 60 years or older, those with significant kidney or liver disease, and those with underlying retinal disease.
+At the recommended dose, the development of visual problems due to the medication is rare.
 It is recommended that you have an eye exam within the first year of use, then repeat every 1 to 5 years based on current guidelines.

 Additional rare reports of changes in the heart rhythm have been reported with the use of hydroxychloroquine, particularly in combination with other medications.
 While monitoring for this risk is not typical in the office setting, it has been indicated in hospitalized and critically ill patients to evaluate for interactions with other medications.